Frodo Baggins was rescued on 17th September 2019

 |

-Frodo Baggins, 4-5 weeks old male grey seal pup, was rescued on 17th September 2019 from St Ives´ Bay by members of the British Divers Marine Life Rescue (BDMLR) Medics and relayed to Gweek.
+Frodo Baggins, 4-5 weeks old male grey seal pup, was rescued on 17th September 2019 from St Ives´ Bay by volunteer marine mammals medics from the British Divers Marine Life Rescue (BDMLR) and relayed to Gweek.

 He had positioned himself on a rocky plateau and needed to be approached carefully and with some planning to avoid him falling off and injuring himself.
 He weighed 31kgs but had an open wound on his back, was very quiet and had a low temperature.